huebeiro/SprintStream/README.md

 # SprintStream
-An Flutter Application to track times in a pre established course.
+A Flutter Application to track times in a pre established course.